Sylius/Sylius/docs/customization/menu.rst

     The ``delete`` button must have also the ``resource_id`` attribute set (for csrf token purposes).

-In the example below we are adding a one new button to the Admin Customer Show Menu.
+In the example below, we are adding one new button to the Admin Customer Show Menu.
 It has the type set, even though the ``link`` type is default to make the example easily customizable.

 .. code-block:: php